Love Me or Hate Me

 "Love Me or Hate Me" is the sixth single from English grime artist Lady Sovereign and the fourth from her debut album Public Warning.
 The single was confirmed for release by her official website and was released in October 2006.
 The song was produced by Lukasz "Dr. Luke" Gottwald.
 The video features Lady Sovereign appearing in Tetris-style blocks, and acting out certain lyrics of the song.

-The song became the first song by a British rap artist to ever reach number one on MTV's TRL, as well as being heard in a TV spot for Verizon Wireless.
+The song became the first song by a British rap artist to ever reach number one on MTV's TRL, as well as being heard in a TV spot for Verizon Wireless for the LG Chocolate.
 In addition, it peaked at number 45 on the Billboard Hot 100 chart, making it Lady Sovereign's first single to chart in the US.
 In 2007, the song debuted at number 48 on the UK Singles Chart, later peaking at number 26, becoming her highest charting solo hit to date within the UK.
 Blender ranked it as the 32nd best song of 2006.
 A remix is available featuring Missy Elliott.

 The song has sold over 750,000 copies in the US.
-The song has been featured as the theme song for Season 1 of the Oxygen Channel's reality show The Bad Girls Club as well as their spinoff Bad Girls Road Trip.
+The song has been featured as the theme song for Season 1 of the Oxygen reality show Bad Girls Club as well as their spinoff Bad Girls Road Trip.
 It can also be heard in the video game Need for Speed: Carbon, and in an episode of the ABC TV series Ugly Betty.
 It was also featured on the season four episode "The Metamorphosis" of the teen drama series The O.C.